SolaceProducts/pubsubplus-gke-quickstart/README.md

 <br>

 Note here that there are several IPs and ports.
-In this example 104.154.54.154 is the external Public IP to use.
+In this example `107.178.210.65` is the external Public IP to use, indicated as "LoadBalancer Ingress".
 This can also be seen from the Google Cloud Console:

 ![alt text](/images/google_container_loadbalancer.png "GKE Load Balancer")